 The country is also home to the world’s only jaguar reserve and the government recently established the first-ever nationwide ray sanctuary.
 So if you’re looking for wildlife experiences, Belize could be the eco-friendly destination for you.

-Another Scandinavian nation soaring towards a greener future, Norway is a leader in the adoption of zero-emission vehicles.
+Another of the world’s most eco-friendly destinations, the Scandinavian nation of Norway is soaring towards a greener future.
+Norway is a leader in the adoption of zero-emission vehicles.
 In fact, electric vehicles outsold gas and diesel models in Norway for the first time in March 2019.
 They accounted for 58.3% of all sales and the government is aiming to stop selling new gas and diesel passenger cars and vans by 2025.

 To add to this, Norway boasts one of the most efficient recycling schemes in the world.
 97% of all plastic bottles are recycled, with 92% turned back into drinks bottles.
 The country is also aiming for its famous fjords to be free from cruise and ferry emissions by 2026 – adding yet more reasons to visit this breathtaking landscape.